patience4711/ESP32-read-APS-inverters/README.md

 * added an inverter query command via console
 * added a mosquitto intopic based on chipId
 * Throttling is possible via ui, http request or mosquitto
+* API's can have a debug argument to show debug info.

 version ESP32-ECU_V1_2:
 * added options to throttle inverter (tested on YC600 and DS3)